-A number, either directly above the small "dot" or inside an open circle that signifies the beginning of the figure, should be placed on Forms B and C to depict the numerical order of the sequence. $(Fig\ 6.13.1)$ such a way that following the sequence of figures is unambiguous, a dotted line or series of tiny circles should be used to lead the judge's eye from the end of one figure to the beginning of the following figure.
+A number, either directly above the small "dot" or inside an open circle that signifies the beginning of the figure, should be placed on Forms B and C to depict the numerical order of the sequence.
+(Fig 6.13.1)

+The competitor should strive to space the drawn symbols on Forms B and C so that the sequence is easily followed.
+If the symbols can not be spaced on the drawing in such a way that following the sequence of figures is unambiguous, a dotted line or series of tiny circles should be used to lead the judge's eye from the end of one figure to the beginning of the following figure.
 (See Fig 3 and 4, and Fig 9 and 10 on Form B, Appendix 7)

-The competitor should strive to space the drawn symbols on Forms B and C so that the sequence is easily followed.
-If the symbols can not be spaced on the drawing in

-A distinct and noticeable double line will be drawn on the Forms B and C at the point where the optional break would be taken.
-(See 4.21.5 and Appendix 7)